totoLab/audacityInit/README.md

 I usually import the only .wav file in "<name-of-the-project>/" and save the project file in "projectData/", then when exporting parts of the recordings I put them in "output/".

 `"f" option`:
-This optin zips "projectData/" and the .wav file as individual archives, you'll have to remove original folders manually (optional: the scripts is going to ask if you to zip the "output/" folder, moving it somewhere else based on your needs - enabled by default).
+This option zips "projectData/" and the .wav file as individual archives, you'll have to remove original folders manually <br />
+(optional: the scripts is going to ask if you to zip the "output/" folder, moving it somewhere else based on your needs - enabled by default).

 ### DEPENDENCIES
 ```